1,000+ Opportunities

 Save a search for “Department of Commerce” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants for assistance include: State and local governments, including their universities and colleges; U.S. territorial agencies; federally and state recognized Indian Tribal governments; private universities and colleges; private profit and nonprofit research and conservation organizations and individuals.
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants for assistance include: State and local governments, including their universities and colleges; U.S. territorial agencies; federally and state recognized Indian Tribal governments; private universities and colleges; private profit and nonprofit research and conservation organizations and individuals.
 Eligible applicant types include: Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Other private institutions/organizations, Private nonprofit institution/organization (includes institutions of higher education and hospitals), Individual/Family, U.S. Territories and possessions (includes institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, State (includes District of Columbia, public institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program